everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 These metrics focus on how well the model ranks the set of pairs comprising the matrix.

-The matrix *rank* of a drug-disease pair $(d,i)$, denoted by $\text{rank}(d,i)$, refers to it's position among non-positive matrix pairs when sorted by treat score (descending order).
+The matrix *rank* of a drug-disease pair $(d,i)$, denoted by $\text{rank}(d,i)$, refers to it's position among non-positive (i.e. unknown or known negative) matrix pairs when sorted by treat score.
 We omit any training pairs and known positives from the ranking, so that $(d,i)$ is only ranked against pairs with unknown or known negative relationship.

-The matrix *quantile rank* of a pair is defined as the rank of the pair divided by the total number of non-positive pairs in the matrix.
-Mathematically,
+The matrix *quantile rank* of a pair measures the proportion of non-positive pairs that have a lower rank than the pair.
+It is defined as
-$$QR(d,i) = \frac{\text{rank}(d,i)}{N}$$
+$$QR(d,i) = \frac{\text{rank}(d,i) - 1}{N}$$
 where $N$ is the number of known or known negative pairs in the matrix.
 This normalized measure ranges from 0 to 1, with lower values indicating higher priority in the ranking.

 #### Recall@n